Washing your hands is one of the best ways to protect yourself and others from illnesses such as food poisoning, flu and coronavirus.

 Wash your hands with soap and water:

-- after using the toilet/commode, nappy changing/handling potties
+- after using the toilet, changing a nappy or handling a potty

 - after contact with blood or body fluid

-Use hand rub even if hands look clean when entering and leaving the ward.
+Use hand rub when entering and leaving the ward.
 Dispensers of hand rub are at all ward entrances and bedsides.
 This can be used even on sensitive skin and is very effective in killing germs.

-- dry your hands thoroughly using disposable paper towels
+- Dry your hands completely with a disposable paper towel.

-- turn the tap off using the paper towel or your elbow, to avoid recontaminating your hands.
+- Use the paper towel or your elbow to turn off the tap, to avoid recontaminating your hands.

 Do not assume that children know how to wash their hands.
 Watch how they wash their hands and teach them the correct way.

-Please let our staff know if no soap or hand towels are available and they will replace them.
+Please let our staff know if no soap, hand towels or hand rub are available and they will replace them.